Congratulations on making the decision to stand out with a UWA degree.

 - Select the relevant tab based on your individual circumstances to find out how, when and for what you can apply.

 - Refer to the Qualifications and Documentation tab to confirm which qualifications are relevant to your application and clarify which documents you need to submit with your application.

 If you’re a mature-age student, completed secondary studies more than a year ago, or have already undertaken some tertiary-level study, you can apply to study at UWA.
 Applications for Semester 1, 2017 are now open.

 How to apply

-For Semester Two (mid-year) entry, Australian citizens or permanent residents (including permanent humanitarian visa holders) and New Zealand citizens apply directly to the University through our online application system (OASys).
+Non-school leavers who are Australian citizens or permanent residents (including permanent humanitarian visa holders), or New Zealand citizens may apply directly to the University through our online application system (OASys).

-If you do not meet our standard admission requirements, you may choose to apply for our Mature-age Access Program (MAP), which requires a manual application.
+If you do not meet our standard admission requirements, all is not lost; you may choose to sit the STAT and apply online, or consider applying for our Mature-age Access Program (MAP), which requires you to complete a manual application form.

 What can I apply for?